pwa-builder/PWABuilder/apps/blog/src/posts/web-windows-ai/web-windows-ai.md

 WSL enables several key experiences for web developers:
 - Node.js and other Node-based tools are sometimes built with the assumption that there will be a Unix-based environment, which means they may not work well on Windows.
 WSL fixes this.
 - Node.js can be slow on Windows, especially around NPM installs.
 WSL provides a solution to this.
 - WSL allows you to test your PWA in browsers on Linux, right from your PC.

-Learn more
+Learn more about WSL [here](https://learn.microsoft.com/en-us/windows/wsl/about)

 ## Progressive Web Applications on Windows